qqian99/WavGCRN/README.md

 # WavGCRN
 This is the origin Pytorch implementation of WavCRN together with baselines in DGCRN the following paper:
-Qipeng Qian, Tanwi Mallick, "Wavelet-Inspired Multiscale Graph Convolutional Recurrent Network for Traffic Forecasting"
+Qipeng Qian, Tanwi Mallick, "Wavelet-Inspired Multiscale Graph Convolutional Recurrent Network for Traffic Forecasting".

+## Requirements

+- Python 3.6
+- numpy == 1.19.4
+- pandas == 1.1.1
+- torch >= 1.1
+- mxnet == 1.4.1
+- tensorflow >= 2.4.0